muhammad-ali-khalid/muhammad-ali-khalid/README.md

 Software Engineer
 -----------------

-Aspiring Software Engineer currently pursuing a degree in Software Engineering.
 I am passionate about building secure, efficient, and user-friendly web applications.
 Eager to contribute my skills and knowledge to innovative projects and continuously learn in the dynamic tech industry.

 * 🌍  I'm based in Pakistan
 * ✉️  You can contact me at [muhammadalikhalid101@gmail.com](mailto:muhammadalikhalid101@gmail.com)